Morning dew on grass blades. Photo Amanda Jarrett

 Why have a lawn?

 Hate your lawn?
 Do you toil away but still have a weedy, mossy, buggy patch of earth that critters love to dig up?
-It doesn’t have to be this way.
-There are a few key things that makes turfgrass healthier and happier so it can suffer the slings and arrows of what nature and you throw at it.
+It doesn’t have to be that way.
+There are a few key things that makes turfgrass healthier and happier so it can survive what nature throws at it.

 There are many misconceptions about lawns, one of them is that they have few if any benefits.
 That’s just not true.
 All those little grass plants produce oxygen and are an efficient carbon sink.
-According to NASA, the million acres of lawns in America consume massive amounts of carbon a year to help reduce global warming.
+According to NASA, the million acres of lawns in America consume massive amounts of carbon a year, which helps to reduce global warming.

 There are many misconceptions about lawns, one of them is that they have few if any benefits.
 That’s just not true.
 All those little grass plants produce oxygen and are an efficient carbon sink.
-According to NASA, the million acres of lawns in America consume massive amounts of carbon a year to help reduce global warming.
+According to NASA, the million acres of lawns in America consume massive amounts of carbon a year, which helps to reduce global warming.

-Walking bare-foot on the lawn quickly reveals their ability to cool the air around them.
-As they release water they become nature’s air conditioner.
-Grass blades absorb particulates, pollutants and dust from the air.
-Grass roots clean and filter water before it gets into the water table.
+There's nothing more refreshing than walking on the lawn bare-foot. t's always cooler than the surrounding air, which reveals their ability to cool the air around them.
+Consider all those little green grass plants as nature's air conditioner.
+They also filter the air as they absorb particulates, pollutants and dust.
+Below ground, grass roots clean and filter water before it gets into the water table.
 Those roots also reduce erosion and soil degradation.

-Lawns also act as a green accent to rest your eyes, to complement the garden beds, to lead the eye from one bed to the next and tie the different parts of the garden together.
+Aesthetically, lawns also act as a green accent to rest your eyes.
+They complement garden beds and lead the eye from one bed to the next, tying the different parts of the garden together.

-Lawns also act as a green accent to rest your eyes, to complement the garden beds, to lead the eye from one bed to the next and tie the different parts of the garden together.
+Aesthetically, lawns also act as a green accent to rest your eyes.
+They complement garden beds and lead the eye from one bed to the next, tying the different parts of the garden together.

 Common lawn maintenance mistakes